anusharmadobe/aep-spectrum-prototype/README.md

 4. **Open your browser**
    Navigate to `http://localhost:3000`

-### Alternative: Direct File Access
-You can also open `index.html` directly in your browser for a quick preview.

 ## 🎮 How to Use

 1. **Upload Screenshot** - Click the upload button and select your design screenshot in Cursor IDE